grafana/plugin-tools/packages/plugin-meta-extractor/README.md

 #### With Webpack

 The package exposes a webpack plugin that can be used to generate plugin meta-information on every build based on the source code.
-The plugin is adding the information to the `plugin.json` file by overriding the `generated` property in the JSON.
+The plugin adds additional information to the `plugin.json` file by overriding the `generated` property in the JSON.

 ```ts
 // webpack.config.ts